pimotte/nomic/README.md

 **339** *Drugs Policy*

-The minimum possible penalty associated with a Guilty Verdict is always a 0 point reduction except when the defendant pleads for a certain minimum penalty.
+The minimum possible penalty associated with a Guilty Verdict is always a 0 point (or any other type of resource) reduction except when the defendant pleads for a certain minimum penalty.
-No other rule may impose a minimum point reduction associated with a Guilty Verdict on any type of violation punishable by Trial.
+No other rule may impose a minimum point (or any other type of resource) reduction associated with a Guilty Verdict on any type of violation punishable by Trial.